 Every year, thousands of people die from heroin overdose.
 While not all overdoses are fatal, they are all incredibly severe.
 An overdose occurs quickly, and therefore, understanding the timeline is crucial.
 Ultimately, the only way to avoid a heroin overdose completely is by ending addiction and finding sobriety.

-Timeline for the Overdose
+Timeline for The Overdose

 There is no such thing as moderate heroin use.
 The use of this drug in any form is a cause for concern, as it is highly addictive and can quickly lead to harmful consequences.